 The Queensland Government is committed to ensuring the voices of people with a lived experience of mental ill-health are heard at all levels of the mental health system.

-The establishment of the mental health consumer peak body aligns with key state and national strategic frameworks, including:
+The establishment of the mental health consumer representative peak organisation aligned with key state and national strategic frameworks, including:

 - The Queensland Government’s Shifting minds Strategic Plan 2018-2023 – which identifies engaging people with lived experience as equal partners in policy, planning and governance as a strategic priority for whole-of-system improvement